ivrit-ai/crowd-recital/README.md

 This script uploads text and audio artifacts into the S3 bucket under a "folder" prefix named after the session id.

 Each such folder will contain a vtt file and 3 audio files (source, main and light).

+## Operations

+### Speaker Users

+Only "speaker" and "admin" users can use the recital web UI.

+To approve (or pre approve if the user did not sign up yet) a speaker user - obtain their email address.
+Then run:

+*note:* Ensure the python venv is active before running the following.

+`python server/admin_client.py approve_speaker --speaker-email their@email.com`

+from the root folder.

 ## Development